Kuala Kurun: Education

 As of 2021, there are seven primary schools (five public schools & two private school), three middle schools (one public & two private schools), three high schools (one public school & two private schools), and two vocational schools (one public school & one private school).

 Facilities

 For health facility, Kuala Kurun recently has one general hospital, six pharmacies, and one public health centre.
 For economic facilities, this town currently has three shopping complexes, two markets, four minimarkets, four banks, and twelve restaurants.
 Kuala Kurun has also 35 religious facilities, those are fourteen Islamic religious facilities, twenty Christian churches, and one Hindu/Kaharingan temple.
-This town is also served by the Sangkalemu Kuala Kurun Airport which located at neighboring sub-district of Tampang Tumbang Anjir.
+This town is also served by Sangkalemu Kuala Kurun Airport which is located in the neighboring town of Tampang Tumbang Anjir.